 - provide experiences both in and outside of school.
-This includes, providing a variety of enrichment opportunities such as visitors into school, visits to a wide range of different places and residential stays in Years 4, 5 and 6. - provide opportunities for children to develop a sense of awe and wonder of the natural world.
+This includes, providing a variety of enrichment opportunities such as visitors into school, visits to different places and residential stays. - provide opportunities for children to develop a sense of awe and wonder of the natural world.
 Children are encouraged to be ecologically aware and show respect for the environment and others.
 Opportunities are provided to embrace our Eco-schools culture. - provide a literacy rich environment; developing spoken English through good role models, developing vocabulary and a love of books and reading using good quality reading materials, which also act as a stimulus or enhancement to learning experiences. - create independent learners who are able to show curiosity and drive their own learning.
-Children will be equipped with the skills to manage their own risk and take responsibility for their actions. - maintain our Healthy School focus; including mental health and wellbeing of our school community and through outdoor learning as this forms the basis to all other learning within Early Years and beyond. - provide a variety of valued role models for our children to develop their future aspirations and knowledge through pupil responsibility roles - · develop partnerships and collaborations within and beyond our local community. - engage parents in the learning journey of their child; building relationships and developing positive views of education.
+Children will be equipped with the skills to manage their own risk and take responsibility for their actions. - maintain our Healthy School focus; including mental health and wellbeing of our school community and through outdoor learning as this forms the basis to all other learning within Early Years and beyond. - provide a variety of good role models for our children to develop their future aspiration and knowledge through pupil responsibility roles - · develop partnerships and collaborations within and beyond our local community - engage parents in the learning journey of their child; building relationships and developing positive views of education.